 - 1. Neutrino oscillations are exciting - Physics beyond the Standard Model - Physics of GUTs - Origin of flavor ? - CP violation and Baryogenesis - 2.
 Now that the LMA solution is confirmed, we know that unambiguously determining all the oscillation parameters will be a challenge - LMA solution will enable us to learn more (CP- Violation ?), but also makes parameter extraction more complicated. - 3.
-Neutrino Factories have the right characteristics to do the job: - (i) high statistics and low background rates, - (ii) low systematics (for neutrino-antineutrino comparisons in particular), - (iii) high energy neutrinos that permit very long baselines (seems to be important to resolve degenerate solutions) - (iv) both muon- and electron- neutrinos & antineutrinos \rightarrow large variety of measurements to help fully determine all the oscillation parameters.
+Neutrino Factories have the right characteristics to do the job: - (i) high statistics and low background rates, - (ii) low systematics (for neutrino-antineutrino comparisons in particular), - (iii) high energy neutrinos that permit very long baselines (seems to be important to resolve degenerate solutions) - (iv) both muon- and electron- neutrinos & antineutrinos $\rightarrow$ large variety of measurements to help fully determine all the oscillation parameters.

-- 1. We believe the Muon Collaboration is making good technical progress: - Mike Zisman's Talk - MUTAC and MCOG Assessment (summary talk at end) - 2.
-We understand that cost optimization is important, and we believe the Muon Collaboration is making good progress towards this end:

-- Bob Palmer's Talk

-- 3. We understand that International Collaboration is important, and we believe we are making good progress: - Mike Zisman's Talk - Summary talk at end - 4.
-We badly need more funds hope there will be some discussion at the end.
+- 1. We believe the Muon Collaboration is making good technical progress: - Bob Palmer's Talk - MUTAC and MCOG Assessment (summary talk at end) - 2.
+We understand that cost optimization is important, and we believe the Muon Collaboration is making good progress towards cost optimization: - Bob Palmer's Talk - 3.
+We understand that International Collaboration is important, and we believe we are making good progress: - Summary talk at end - 4.
+We are trying to pursue accelerator R&D in a new collaborative way ... much like a traditional particle physics collaboration (Universities & Laboratories, particle physicists and accelerator scientists) - and we believe we are succeeding.